ntnn/docker-imapfilter/README.md

 ## Image tags

-The `latest` and `master` tags are always build from the master branch in the official [imapfilter repository](https://github.com/lefcha/imapfilter).
+The `latest` and `main` tags are always build from the main branch in the official [imapfilter repository](https://github.com/lefcha/imapfilter).

 Git tags in the official repository are built as they get live and